ryanef/ryanfdev/src/content/blog/aws-cognito-user-pools-identity-pools.md

 #### Amplify

 Some may not want to use Amplify at first glance but it's worth noting you don't have to fully opt-in to the Amplify ecosystem and use things like Amplify UI libraries or Amplify CLI.
-You can install Amplify Auth(https://www.npmjs.com/package/@aws-amplify/auth) on its own.
-It's straight forward to setup Amplify for your existing resources for either client side or server side authentication. https://docs.amplify.aws/javascript/build-a-backend/auth/enable-sign-up/
+You can install [Amplify Auth](https://www.npmjs.com/package/@aws-amplify/auth) on its own.
+It's straight forward to setup Amplify for your existing resources for either client side or server side authentication.
+The [AWS Docs](https://docs.amplify.aws/javascript/build-a-backend/auth/enable-sign-up/ ) have great examples

-https://www.npmjs.com/package/amazon-cognito-identity-js is what Amplify uses under the hood so if Amplify Auth still isn't suitable then try this for more flexibility and smaller bundle sizes than Amplify itself.
+[amazon-cognito-identity-js](https://www.npmjs.com/package/amazon-cognito-identity-js) is what Amplify uses under the hood so if Amplify Auth still isn't suitable then try this for more flexibility and smaller bundle sizes than Amplify itself.
 There are great examples on the amazon-cognito-identity-js homepage.

 #### Hosted UI Domains